 If your trusty, dusty old credit card is still active and doesn't charge you an annual fee, consider leaving the account open.
 Your credit score can reflect your tenure as a good lending risk.

 Time is your friend when it comes to maximizing your credit score.
 Anyone can move from a checkered financial past to an excellent score.
+"You can rebuild.
+I had poor credit previously, and it can be done," states Smith.

 In fact, according to Bankrate, the majority of bad marks against you fall off your credit report after 7 years.
 And a minor infraction along the way won't necessarily tank your score.
 FICO reports that a handful of people with credit scores above 800 actually do have recorded late payments.